Pedrobonnin/Proyecto_Psupervisadas/README.md

   </kbd>
 </p>

-## Getting Started
-Import the java project in your preferred IDE and import the database.
-Just edit the class `Connect.class` with your database connection credentials.

 ### Important
-Consider download the [sqlit-connector-java-5.1.13](http://www.java2s.com/Code/JarDownload/mysql/mysql-connector-java-5.1.13.jar.zip) and import it to the project before compiling.
+Consider download the [sqlit-connector-java-5.1.13](https://jar-download.com/artifacts/org.xerial/sqlite-jdbc/3.8.11.2/source-code) and import it to the project before compiling.